yangyuwenyang/yangyuwenyang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I joined the Huawei Wireless Network Research Department in 2023 through Huawei’s Top Minds Program (“天才少年”计划) and became a Project Leader in 2025.
+I will soon join Nanjing University as a tenure-track Assistant Professor.
+Prior to this, I joined the Huawei Wireless Network Research Department in 2023 through Huawei’s Top Minds Program (“天才少年”计划) and became a Project Leader in 2025.
 I earned my Ph.D. from Tsinghua University in 2023, supervised by Prof. FeiFei Gao.
 I received my bachelor's degree from Xidian University in 2018, supervised by Prof. Wenchi Cheng.